jbehley/SuMa/README.md

 # Surfel-based Mapping using 3D Laser Range Data

 Mapping of 3d laser range data from a rotating laser range scanner, e.g., the Velodyne HDL-64E.
-For representing the map, we use surfels that enables fast rendering of the map for point-to-plane ICP.
+For representing the map, we use surfels that enables fast rendering of the map for point-to-plane ICP and loop closure detection.

 ## Publication